immortalbob/openwebui-tools/README.md

 ## Network Notes

 These tools are written assuming Open WebUI and your self-hosted services share a Docker network (e.g. `ai-net`).
-If that's the case, you can use container names as hostnames (`http://freshrss`, `http://kiwix`, etc.) instead of IP addresses.
+If that's the case, you can use container names as hostnames (`http://freshrss`, `http://kiwix:8080`, etc.) instead of IP addresses.

-If your services are on separate hosts, just set the Valve URL to the LAN IP and port instead.
+If your services are on separate hosts, just set the URL to the LAN IP and port instead.

 ## Philosophy